Isabel Roth, DrPH, MS

 Assistant Professor

-My research focuses on the identification of effective implementation strategies to promote access to evidence-based complementary and integrative health practices among diverse populations with chronic conditions.
-My academic training and research experience have provided me with excellent inter-disciplinary training in implementation science, public health, and behavioral sciences, with a broad understanding of integrative health professions and practices.
-As a graduate research assistant and later as a postdoctoral research fellow, I gained hands-on experience with program evaluation, implementation science design and execution, recruitment of diverse, vulnerable, and hard-to-reach populations, and engaging a wide range of clinical and community partners.
-My background in physiology and neuroscience has provided a firm mechanistic understanding of behavioral interventions, and an ability to communicate with clinicians and basic science researchers.
+My academic training and research experience have provided me with inter-disciplinary training in implementation science, public health, and behavioral sciences, with a broad understanding of integrative health professions and practices.
+I have experience with pragmatic clinical trials, program evaluation, implementation science design and execution, recruitment of vulnerable and hard-to-reach populations, and engaging a wide range of clinical and community partners.
+I am a graduate of the UNC Program on Integrative Medicine’s T32 Postdoctoral Research Fellowship in Complementary and Integrative Health, and a recipient of a National Institute of Complementary and Integrative Health-funded K01 Career Development Award.